nominetresearch/microbit-networking-book/wiredcommunication/wiredcommunication.md

 Extended activity
 -----------------

+!!! attention "Exercise 2"
-1. Watch the [Wired\_pixel\_by\_pixel\_heart.m4v](https://microbit.nominetresearch.uk/networking-book/pixel_heart_transfer.html).
+	Watch the [Wired\_pixel\_by\_pixel\_heart.m4v](https://microbit.nominetresearch.uk/networking-book/pixel_heart_transfer.html).
 Based on this video, discuss with your teammate how you can send more complex data across wires.
 Make a proposal and discuss with others.

+!!! attention "Exercise 3"
-2. Watch the two videos under the Resources section.
+	Watch the two videos under the Resources section.
 How are they related to your activity?
 Discuss.

 Problems
 --------